 The MDP contains a range of policies intended to achieve the vision for the pattern of Calgary's growth over time.
 In particular, the MDP provides a vision for the estimated growth in the city to occur in The City's Established and Greenfield Areas at the time the MDP was prepared.
 The MDP refers to the Established and Greenfield areas as the Developed Area and Developing Area respectively.
 The Developed Area is considered to be all communities that were completely constructed prior to the approval of the MDP in 2009 and as shown in Figure 3.
-The Developing Area is considered to be all communities that had no or only partial urban development prior to approval of the MDP.
+The Developing Area is considered to be all communities that were of the MDP.
 The MDP vision includes an increasing share of growth in the Developed Area, specifically 33 percent of growth by 2039 and 50 percent of growth over the next 60 to 70 years.